-Retrospective Evaluations of the Development of the Swedish Economy and the Respondents' Personal Financial Situation (percent)
+Figure 23 Retrospective Evaluations of the Development of the Swedish Economy and the Respondents' Personal Financial Situation and Respondents' Personal Financial Situation 1982-2014 (per cent)

 Comment: The interview question on the Swedish economy was not put in 1982.
 The time frame for the evaluations were "the two-three latest years" in the Election Studies in 1982-1994.
 Since 1998 the time frame has been changed to "the last twelve months".
 The interview questions also include a middle response alternative ("about the same").
-The percent calculations include Don't Know answers comprising between 0-2 percent for the question on personal financial situation and between 3-11 per cent for the question on the Swedish economy.
+The percent calculations include Don't Know answers comprising between 0-2 percent for the question on personal economy and between 3-11 per cent for the question on the Swedish economy.